TerranEncounter-cq/ECE445_ChipDispenser/notebooks/Qi/README.md

 - Finished Storage subsystem and conducted tests.
 - Monitored the Power subsystem during operation.

-This week, I conducted comprehensive tests on the solenoids and lasers, using a total of 360 chips for each test to ensure their reliability and performance.
-The results will inform our next steps in refining these components.
 I also updated the block diagram and visual aid:
 ![Visual Aid](https://github.com/TerranEncounter-cq/ECE445_ChipDispenser/blob/main/notebooks/Qi/Visual_Aid%20V3(03-31).png)
 ![Block Diagram](https://github.com/TerranEncounter-cq/ECE445_ChipDispenser/blob/main/notebooks/Qi/Block_Diagram%20V3%20(04_21).png)
 ---